NSombekke/Logic-LLM/blogpost.md

 ____
-REMOVE

-### LTL in Planning

-In the context of planning, LTL formulas are constructed over a set of primitive propositions, which are the proposition symbols $A$.
-The semantics of an LTL formula $\varphi$ is given with respect to an execution trace $\sigma = (s_0, s_1, ..., s_n)$.
-We consider only LTL over finite traces, which is commonly called LTLf.

 The truth value of an LTLf formula $\varphi$ is defined over an execution trace $\sigma$ as $[[\varphi]](\sigma)$.
 The intuition of the semantics of temporal operators is: